Eel life history

 Eels are any of several long, thin, bony fishes of the order Anguilliformes.
-They have a catadromous life cycle, that is: at different stages of development migrating between inland waterways and the deep ocean.
-Because fishermen never caught anything they recognized as young eels, the life cycle of the eel was long a mystery.
+They have a catadromous life cycle, that is: they migrate from fresh water into the sea to spawn.
+Because fishermen never caught anything they recognized as juvenile eels, the life cycle of the eel was long a mystery.
 Of particular interest has been the search for the spawning grounds for the various species of eels, and identifying the population impacts of different stages of the life cycle.

 Past studies of eels

-The European eel (Anguilla anguilla) is the one most familiar to Western scientists, beginning with Aristotle, who wrote the earliest known inquiry into the natural history of eels.
+The European eel (Anguilla anguilla) is the species most familiar to Western scientists, beginning with Aristotle, who wrote the earliest known inquiry into the natural history of eels.
 He speculated that they were born of "earth worms", which he believed were formed of mud, growing from the "guts of wet soil" rather than through sexual reproduction.
 Many centuries passed before scientists were able to demonstrate that such spontaneous generation does not occur.

 In 1777, the Italian Carlo Mondini located an eel's ovaries and demonstrated that eels are a kind of fish.
-In 1876, a young student in Austria, Sigmund Freud, dissected hundreds of eels in search of the male sex organs.
-He had to concede failure in his first major published research paper, and turned to other issues in frustration.
+In 1876, while he was still a young university student in Austria, Sigmund Freud was assigned the task of searching for the male sex organs of the eels by members of the faculty supervising his studies.
+Having dissected hundreds of eels, he had to concede failure in his first major published research paper, and turned to other issues in frustration.
+20 years later the male gonads of the eel were first observed in a specimen off the coast of Sicily.

 Larval eels — transparent, leaflike two-inch (five-cm) creatures of the open ocean — were not generally recognized as eels until 1893; instead, they were thought to be a separate species, Leptocephalus brevirostris (from the Greek leptocephalus meaning "thin- or flat-head").
-In 1886, however, the French zoologist Yves Delage discovered the truth when he kept leptocephali alive in a laboratory tank in Roscoff until they matured into eels, and in 1896 Italian zoologist Giovanni Battista Grassi confirmed the finding when he observed the transformation of a Leptocephalus into a round glass eel in the Mediterranean Sea.
+In 1886, however, the French zoologist Yves Delage discovered the truth when he kept leptocephali alive in a laboratory tank in Roscoff until they matured into eels, and in 1896 Italian zoologist Giovanni Battista Grassi confirmed the finding when he observed the transformation of a leptocephalus into a round glass eel in the Mediterranean Sea.
 (He also observed that salt water was necessary to support the maturation process.)
-Although the connection between larval eels and adult eels is now well understood, the name leptocephalus is still used for larval eel.
+Although the connection between larval eels and adult eels is now well understood, the term “leptocephalus” is still used to refer to a larval eel.